MarcoRSousa/DigitClassification/README.md

 Code for K-Nearest Neighbors, Neural Networks, and Convolutional Neural Networks can be found in the [Python](https://github.com/MarcoRSousa/DigitClassification/tree/main/Python) folder.

 As of 3/26/2021 my report is incomplete, and is expected to be completed for 4/25/2021.

-As of 3/26/2021 my python code is mostly complete for this iteration.
-NN and C-NN have been completed.
-K-NN is completed, but messy.